lnis-uofu/OpenFPGA/docs/source/fpga_verilog/command_line_usage.rst

    "--fpga_verilog", "Turn on the FPGA-Verilog."
    "--fpga_verilog_dir <dir_path>", "Specify the directory that all the Verilog files will be outputted to. <dir_path> is the destination directory."
+   "--fpga_verilog_print_top_testbench", "Print the full-chip-level testbench for the FPGA."

 .. note:: The selected directory will contain the *Verilog top file* and three other folders.
 The folders are: